AlanRockefeller/inat.label.py/README.md

   - DNA Barcode ITS, LSU, RPB1, RPB2 and TEF1 (if present)
   - GenBank Accession Number (if present)
   - Provisional Species Name (if present)
+  - Species Name Override (if present - and it actually overrides the name on the label)
   - Mushroom Observer URL (if present, formatted in simplest possible URL form)
   - Microscopy Performed (if present)
   - Traditional or Mobile Photography (if present)